terbo/sigmon/README.md

 # Sigmon [![Chat]()]()
 ***PRELIMINARY PRE-ALPHA/NON-WORKING CODE***

+[Nov '19] This project has been resurrected @ <http://github.com/terbo/node-signal-monitor> - NodeJS, cross-platform potential, and most of all, better performance!

 ## What is Sigmon?

 "There will always be radios.
 There will only be more radios" - The Sigmon Creed